 - DON’T use powders that are sweetened with sucralose, aspartame or other artificial sweeteners.
 They can contribute to digestive issues.

 - DON’T assume “natural flavors” in your vanilla or chocolate powder are actually natural.
 Sometimes natural flavors can be a less-than-healthy ingredient like MSG (another hormone disruptor which I discuss in this post on MSG and hormones).

-- DO buy a plant-based plant-based, organic, naturally sweetened powder if you want something that has a vanilla or chocolate flavor.
+- DO buy a plant-based, organic, naturally sweetened powder if you want something that has a vanilla or chocolate flavor.
 By purchasing the cleanest powder you can find, you minimize the total number of toxins that you’re exposed to.
 Here’s one that I suggest looking into.

 - DO drink protein shakes just a few times a week (say every 2 days).
 And stick to 1 a day.

 - DO stop consumption of protein powders if you have signs of a hormonal imbalance or menstrual irregularities.
 Switch to whole food sources of protein and give your body time to detox from the powder.
-Use this hormone-balancing diet plan for tips on which proteins to focus on.

 - DO use whole hemp seeds as a sub for protein powder.
 They’re loaded with proteins and hormone-friendly fats.
 Just add a tablespoon or two to your smoothies, oatmeal or other types of porridge.